Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 Freidrich[mfn]Freidrich, Limited Government: A Comparison, 1974, p.
-21. [/mfn] defines a constitution as the ordering and dividing of the exercise of political power by that group in an existent community who is able to secure the consent of the community and who thereby makes manifest the power of the community itself.
+21. [/mfn] defines a constitution as the ordering and dividing of the exercise of political power by that group in an existent community who can secure the consent of the community and who thereby makes manifest the power of the community itself.

-Freidrich’s definition suggests that a constitution is to establish state power that is a result of people’s consent.
+Freidrich’s definition suggests that a constitution establishes state power that results from people’s consent.